 Many life-prolonging procedures cost even more.
 The cost of a pleurectomy/ decortication to remove the diseased lining and tissue around the lung is around $53,000.
 A pneumonectomy to remove a lung is estimated around to cost $62,000.

 These procedures do not include the costs of chemotherapy drugs and other medications.
 This is just a glimpse of the costs associated with cancer treatment.
 There are also costs for imaging tests, biopsies, clinical trials, and travel and home-care costs.

 Even if a patient has health insurance, they must still cover the costs of premiums, co-pays, and deductibles, which can be upwards of several thousands of dollars in total.

-Unfortunately, because mesothelioma is often diagnosed later in life once the disease has progressed, the patient may not be able to work to recoup these costs.
+Unfortunately, because it is often diagnosed later in life once the disease has progressed, the patient may not be able to work to recoup these costs.
 This only adds to the financial burden facing cancer patients across Pennsylvania and the nation.

 People who are diagnosed with mesothelioma may be eligible to seek compensation from the parties responsible for their asbestos exposure.
 Mesothelioma claims are a tool to help patients recover costs for economic and noneconomic damages associated with their cancer diagnosis and treatment.

 In the United States, several companies responsible for exposing workers to asbestos were required to set up trust funds to provide compensation for those affected by asbestos-related illnesses.
 Additional financial assistance may also be available through VA benefits and/or government programs.